This article explores Tlaxcala, one of the lesser-known capital cities (and states) in Mexico.

 From Tlaxcala’s bus terminal, small buses depart frequently to Puebla and other cities in the state.

 The bus terminal is located close to the city’s center but you would probably not want to walk.
-Take a taxi or bus to the center (around 30 pesos in taxi).
+Take a taxi or bus to the center (around 30 pesos in a taxi).
 I recommend you stay in the center.

 How to Move Around